jmriosal/peft-sparta/README.md

 model = SpaRTAforSequenceClassification(
     adapter = "adapter_fpath",
-    device = 'cuda', # cpu if cuda is not available input_template = "if one was used to train the adapter, possible including instruction", )
+    device = 'cuda', # cpu if cuda is not available input_template = "used to train the adapter, possible including a instruction", )

+cases = ["list of input cases",
+          "in the format used during training",
+          "consumed by the input_template"]

+model.classify(cases) # for class probs of each case

+model.decide_class(cases) # for the predicted classes of each case

 ```